Guest

 Applications must be submitted within the corresponding timeframe of the fee you paid.
 Otherwise, you may forfeit your application.

-And this is important: sign up for our mailing list or follow us on social media for updates.
-Because we will select ONE RANDOM DAY during the application period as a “FREE DAY.”
-We’ll announce it randomly and provide a discount code that will be usable for 24 hours and may only be applied to applications submitted within the specified timeframe.
+FREE DAY: We will select one random day during the application period as a “FREE DAY.”
+We’ll announce it on our Instagram (@stove_works) at 10 am the day of and provide a discount code that will be usable for 24 hours.
+This code may only be applied to applications submitted within the specified timeframe.

 • Basic Information and Demographics